Yorkshire, England - Rievaulx Terrance & Abbey

 Rievaulx Terrace, as well as the land the old Abbey sits on, are National Trust-managed properties, once owned by the Duncombe family.

-In the mid-1700s Charles Duncombe was a stock market investor who became the wealthiest commoner in England.
+In the mid-1700s Charles Duncombe was a clever stock market investor who became 'the wealthiest commoner in England'.
 He apparently understood economics and became a financial advisor to two successive English Kings, keeping the Exchequer solvent & earning himself a royal title & property.

-The large Duncombe property extends from the village of Helmsley to Rievaulx, with a scenic 5.5 mile walk along River Rye between them, but we drove today.
+The large Duncombe property extends from the village of Helmsley to Rievaulx, with a scenic 5.5 mile walk along River Rye between them, but we drove instead.

-The Docent at the Terrace said the Duncombes currently living on the property continue to use this small Palladian style building on Rievaulx Terrace (shown below) as a dining room.
+The Docent at Reivaulx Terrace said that the Duncombes family currently living on the property continue to use this small Palladian style building on (1st photo below) as a special-occasion dining room.
 She said that last winter, a helicopter flew in cooks, plus food & wine and then 25 guests, for a feast on a snowy day.

 The Docent also said that in the mid 1700s, ruins like Rievaulx Abbey (similar to Fountains Abbey) were often incorporated into larger private gardens because they introduced a romantic aspect - admiration for architectural works from the past.